A MUTUALLY BENEFICIAL RELATIONSHIP

 Unlike some plants, almond trees are not self-pollinating, so they need some extra help to fertilize flowers and start the process of growing nuts.
 Honey bees provide the essential link from one blossom to another.

 Between February and March each year, almond tree buds burst into beautiful light pink and white blooms in preparation for pollination.
 Almond trees require cross-pollination between different varieties, so orchards are planted with multiple almond tree types in alternating rows.
 Honey bees and other pollinators are necessary to move pollen between these trees (and within flowers) in order to pollinate almond blossoms, which, when fertilized, become the almond kernels that we all love to eat.
-That’s why every spring, honey bees are brought in from around the state and the country to pollinate almond blossoms up and down California’s Central Valley, setting in motion a process that will eventually result in a late summer harvest that produces 80 percent of the world’s almond supply.1
+That’s why every spring, honey bees are brought in from around the state and the country to pollinate almond blossoms up and down California’s Central Valley, setting in motion a process that will eventually result in a late summer harvest that produces over 80 percent of the world’s almond supply.1

 It’s not just the almonds that benefit.
 For bees, almonds are often the first natural source of food each spring.
 Just like almonds are a nutritious snack for us, almond pollen is very nutritious for honey bees.
 Hives usually do well during almond pollination season and routinely leave stronger than they arrived.
 Beekeepers then split many of the hives to grow their apiaries.4